Dharamvir Gandhi

-Dharamvir Gandhi (born 1 June 1951) is an Indian politician and was earlier a member of the Aam Aadmi Party (AAP).
-He was a Member of Parliament from Patiala.
+Dharamvir Gandhi (born 1 June 1951) is an Indian politician and a member of Indian National Congress.
+In 2024 Indian general election he was elected from Patiala Lok Sabha constituency defeating the incumbent MP Preneet Kaur.
+He was earlier a member of the Aam Aadmi Party (AAP) and Nawa Punjab Party.

 Career

 During his college days, Gandhi was detained for a month in Amritsar, for protesting against the 1977 Emergency.
 He went on to become a reputed cardiologist of Patiala.
 He also worked as a senior lecturer at the Government Medical College, Patiala's Department of Cardiology.

 Gandhi joined politics inspired by the 2011 Indian anti-corruption movement, and campaigned for the AAP during the 2013 Delhi Legislative Assembly election.
 He contested the 2014 Indian general election from Patiala on an AAP ticket.
 During the campaign, he was assaulted in the Rasulpur Saidan area, allegedly by the Shiromani Akali Dal Municipal Councillor Rajinder Singh Virk.
 Gandhi defeated the incumbent MP Preneet Kaur by a margin of 20,942 votes.

 He resigned from AAP in 2016.
 In the 2019 Lok Sabha election, Gandhi created his own party Punjab Front and contested.
 He came on third position.